riddhesh-jangid/ImageEnhancerWeb/README.md

 # ImageEnhancerWeb
 ImageEnhancerWeb is a Convolutional Neural Network deployment on Django.
 It contain two model one enhance Low Light Image and other enhance Low Resolution Image.
+Architecture is proposed by [Paper](https://arxiv.org/pdf/2003.06792v2.pdf)

 ## Dependencies
 `Django==4.0.6`